-- 1) When the FAFSA results are received by the school, the Office of Financial Aid will send the student an email confirmation and follow-up if additional documentation is required. - 2) Once a new student is admitted and assigned to a track or a continuing student is registered for the upcoming school year and the FAFSA results have been received by the Office of Financial Aid, an Award Notification email will be sent to the student notifying them of their eligibility for Federal Student Aid. - 3) A Package Notification email will direct the student to the secure Pacifica Financial Aid website, where students may complete the financial aid process online.
+- 1) When the school receives the FAFSA results, the Office of Financial Aid will email the student a confirmation and follow up if additional documentation is required. - 2) Once a new student is admitted and assigned to a track or a continuing student is registered for the upcoming school year and the FAFSA results have been received by the Office of Financial Aid, an Award Notification email will be sent to the student notifying them of their eligibility for Federal Student Aid. - 3) A Package Notification email will direct the student to the secure Pacifica Financial Aid website, where students may complete the financial aid process online.